Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 We will use buildroot to build a root file system.

-First, we clone the buildroot project into the parent directory of our `linux` directory and cd into it:
+First, we navigate to the parent directory of our `linux` working directory, clone the buildroot project and cd into it:

 ```sh
 git clone git://git.buildroot.net/buildroot
 cd buildroot
 ```

-Next, we need to create a `.config` file before building.
+We need a `.config` file before building.

-Start the text-based configuration interface with:
+We can create one using the text-based configuration interface with:

 ```sh
 make menuconfig